apache/iotdb-website/docs/UserGuide/V0.8.x/0-Get Started/2-Frequently asked questions.md

 ## How does IoTDB handle duplicate points?

 A data point is uniquely identified by a full time series path (e.g. ```root.vehicle.d0.s0```) and timestamp.
-If you submit a new point with the same path and timestamp as an existing point, IoTDB will update the value of this point instead of inserting a new point.
+If you submit a new point with the same path and timestamp as an existing point,

 ## How can I tell what type of the specific timeseries?